stoll/simple-translate/README.md

 # <sub><img src="/src/icons/64.png" width=64px height=64px></sub> Simple Translate

+> Do not use this.
+Support the original author sienori, and use his version on sienori/simple-translate.

 #### Quickly translate selected or typed text on web pages.
 Supports Google Translate and DeepL API.

 [<img src="other/promotion/badges/firefox.png" align="left" alt="for Firefox">](https://addons.mozilla.org/firefox/addon/simple-translate/)